victor78/api/_posts/2013-04-27-authentication.md

 ### Public resources

 A number of resources do not require a user to be a authenticated.
 Only the application needs a valid Consumer Key.
-You can get a Consumer Key by registering your app.
+You can request a Consumer Key via email: <api@musescore.com>.
 Once you have a key, you can pass it as a parameter in a cURL request, or connect to MuseScore.com using just the key.

 Examples: